Legacy, intact! : Raghavendra Rathore Jodhpur's latest collection exhudes 'old-world luxury'

 - Unconventional, well-cut styling with the right choice of fabric is the key to a flattering silhouette.

-- Go with suitable yet elegant RRJ bejewelled accessories that accentuate your look.
+- Go with suitable yet elegant RRJ bejeweled accessories that accentuate your look.

 - Good grooming goes a long way.